sfigg/commercialization-public/test/assessments/assessment-platform-command-line-syntax.md

 AXE.exe is a command-line tool that you can use to automate jobs from a script and minimize resource usage.

-A <em>job</em> is one or more assessments run at one time on a computer.
-You can't use the command-line options to compose a job.
+A *job* is one or more assessments run simultaneously on a computer.
 You should create, modify, and save a job by using the Windows Assessment Console.
 By default, jobs are saved to %UserProfile%\\Documents\\Windows Assessment Console\\Jobs\\.
+You can't use the command-line options to compose a job.

-AXE.exe is installed with the Windows Assessment Toolkit and, by defaul.,t to the following location:
+AXE.exe is installed with the Windows Assessment Toolkit and, by default to the following location:

 <p style="margin: 1em 0 0 1.5em;">%programfiles(x86)%\\Windows Kits\\10\\Assessment and Deployment Kit\\Windows Assessment Toolkit\\*architecture*\\</p>